AndrewJ-25/Banjobox/README.md

  - Heel supports can be reinforced with metal brackets or dowels
  - Remember to cut holes to run wires!
  - Hold battery holder in place with double sided tape or sticky foam.
  - SHT31 breakout board to be fixed inside battery compartment with sticky foam.
-Speaker vents will ensure good airflow
+Speaker vents will ensure good airflow.
  - Electronics parts are held in place by two acrylic covers.
-Use long M3 bolts or threaded rod to mount the PCB
+Use long M3 bolts or threaded rod to mount the PCB.

 ### 3D printing
  - The PCB cover and speaker/ battery cover are each supported by three 3D printed columns
- - Insert M3 heatset insert
+ - Use M3 heatset inserts
  - Glue in place

 ### Laser cutting